mm6/InternetOfThingsCourse/projects/project1/SimpleHTTPClient.md

 }

-// Each Photon device has a unique identifier
+// Each Argon device has a unique identifier
 // Read it and return it as a sting in base 16
 String getCoreID()
 {